BOJ reassurance on coronavirus bolsters speculation of global policy action

 "That will probably happen before any joint interest rate cuts are pondered.
 In any case, I don't think conditions have worsened enough yet for these things to happen."
 The BOJ next meets for a rate review on March 18-19.

-The European Central Bank is prepared to support the economy if needed but more action is not yet needed, ECB policymaker Francois Villeroy de Galhau said on Monday.
 As of Monday, Japan had 962 coronavirus cases, including 705 from Carnival Corp's Diamond Princess cruise liner, which was quarantined near Tokyo last month, according to the public broadcaster, NHK.
+Japanese authorities have confirmed five more cases of coronavirus in Hokkaido, NHK said later on Monday, bringing the total there to 77, the largest number of cases in Japan as the northern island declared a state of emergency.

 Under a policy dubbed yield curve control, the BOJ guides short-term rates at -0.1% and pledges to cap long-term borrowing costs around zero.
 It also buys government bonds and risky assets, such as ETFs, as part of its massive stimulus program. ($1 = 108.2600 yen)